lucperkins/documentation/content/docs/cassandra.md

 versions: true
 ---

 Deploying Cassandra itself is out of scope for our documentation.
-One good source of documentation is the [Apache Cassandra Docs](https://cassandra.apache.org/doc/latest/).
+One good source of documentation is the [Apache Cassandra docs](https://cassandra.apache.org/doc/latest/).

 #### Schema script

-A script is provided to initialize Cassandra keyspace and schema using Cassandra's interactive shell [`cqlsh`][cqlsh]:
+A script is provided to initialize the Cassandra keyspace and schema using Cassandra's interactive shell, [`cqlsh`](http://cassandra.apache.org/doc/latest/tools/cqlsh.html):

 ```sh
 MODE=test sh ./plugin/storage/cassandra/schema/create.sh | cqlsh
 ```

-For production deployment, pass `MODE=prod DATACENTER={datacenter}` arguments to the script, where `{datacenter}` is the name used in the Cassandra configuration / network topology.
+For production deployment, pass `MODE=prod DATACENTER={datacenter}` arguments to the script, where `{datacenter}` is the name used in the Cassandra configuration/network topology.

 The script also allows overriding TTL, keyspace name, replication factor, etc.
 Run the script without arguments to see the full list of recognized parameters.

 #### TLS support

-Jaeger supports TLS client to node connections as long as you've configured your Cassandra cluster correctly.
-After verifying with e.g. `cqlsh`, you can configure the collector and query like so:
+Jaeger supports TLS client-to-node connections provided that you've configured your Cassandra cluster correctly.
+After verifying this, for example with `cqlsh`, you can configure the {{< tip "collector" >}} and {{< tip "query" >}} like so:

 ```bash
 $ docker run \